Articles

 Bi-wiring versus bi-amping

-Ricable has always maintained that bi-amping is certainly effective, but when it comes to bi-wiring some extra caution is needed, as it all depends on the design of the amplifier.
-If the amplifier has been developed and optimised for bi-wiring, it makes sense to use it, otherwise it is better to save space and money on double speaker cables and rather buy only one, but of higher quality.
+Ricable has always maintained that bi-amping ("bi-amping") is certainly effective, while with regard to bi-wiring some extra caution is needed, because it all depends on the design behind the amplifier.
+If this has been developed and optimized for bi-wiring, it makes sense to employ it, otherwise it is better to save space and money on double speaker cables and rather buy only one, but of a higher level.

 What is the difference between bi-wiring and bi-amping?
-The main difference, as you can guess, is that bi-amping is done with two amplifiers, which gives a whole different meaning to this type of connection.
-Just for reference, bi-amping can be either vertical or horizontal.
-The former involves using two identical amplifiers and using one to amplify each speaker individually; the latter involves using one amplifier for low frequencies and another (same or different) for high frequencies.
+The main difference, as you can guess, is that bi-amping is done with two amplifiers, a factor that gives a whole different meaning to this type of connection.
+Just as a hint, bi-amping can be either vertical or horizontal.
+The former involves employing two identical amplifiers and using one to amplify each speaker individually; the latter involves employing one amplifier for low frequencies and another (the same or different) for high frequencies.

-This is the best, but also the most expensive solution for very high level systems.
-Bi-amplification is based on the concept that each amplifier acts on a specific range of frequencies to directly drive the loudspeaker that reproduces that specific range.
-In this way, intermodulation and other undesirable effects are avoided as much as possible; for example, the amplifier that handles the higher frequencies does not have to work with the lower ones, with benefits for the power supply and performance.
+It is the best but also the most expensive solution to be adopted for very high-level systems.
+In bi-amping, we start from the concept that each amplifier acts on a specific frequency range to directly drive the loudspeaker in charge of reproducing that specific range.
+In this way, intermodulation and other undesirable effects are avoided as much as possible; for example, the amplifier that treats the higher frequencies does not have to work with the lower ones as well, with benefits for the power supply and performance.

 Bi-wiring cables.
 Are they needed?

-There are cables Speaker on the market that are specially designed for bi-wiring, i.e. with two connectors on the amplifier side and four connectors on the loudspeaker side.
-According to the philosophy of Ricable, after some technical tests, this type of cable has no effect compared to using a standard cable with the addition of good jumpers (don't leave the manufacturers' metal plates behind).
-Technically, there is no reason to prefer them to a monowiring arrangement with a cable connected to the other pair of terminals via jumpers of the same conductor.
-Except for the negligible fact that the jumpers increase the length of the cable by about ten centimetres.
+There are Speaker cables on the market specifically designed for bi-wiring, that is, with two connectors on the amplifier side and four connectors on the speaker side.
+According to the philosophy Ricable, after some technical tests, this type of cable has no effect compared to using a standard cable with the addition of good jumpers (don't leave the manufacturers' metal flat plugs).
+On a technical level, there is no reason to prefer them to an arrangement involving a monowiring cable connected to the other pair of terminals via jumpers of the same conductor.
+Except for the negligible fact that, with jumpers, you lengthen the length of the cable by about ten centimeters.

-Either way, the cable itself is not an active crossover and has no means of separating the high frequencies from the low frequencies, so the only effect of bi-wiring is a complication in itself in the connection from amplifier to speakers, often with a deterioration in the quality of signal transmission.
+In either case, the cable itself is not an active crossover and does not have the tools to split the high frequencies from the low frequencies, so the only effect brought by bi-wiring cables is an end in itself complication in the connection going from the amplifier to the speakers, often with a deterioration in signal transmission quality.

-In conclusion, we always recommend simplifying and, if you only have one amplifier with bi-wireable loudspeakers, to buy a standard cable with matching jumpers.
-You'll spend less and get an identical, if not better, result.
+In conclusion, we always recommend simplifying and, in case you have only one amplifier with speakers set up for bi-wiring, to buy a standard cable with the corresponding jumpers.
+You will spend less and have an identical, if not better result.

 1. Jesus Hernandez he said: